“The object of all science is to coordinate our experiences

 Past methods of solving social problems have always failed because they are all based on coercion of the individual.
 However, we can learn from the scientific method how to solve social problems without coercion.

 So, where do you find freedom?
 No one will give it to you.
-Freedom is a product that is created, built, manufactured and achieved by knowledge.
+Freedom is a product that is created, built, manufactured, and achieved by knowledge.
 In essence, freedom is the absence of coercion.
 Freedom is a manufactured product.

 Understandably, people who hear this claim about freedom may be skeptical.
 They may consider it utopian—something that will not work in the real world.
 However, it is our existing social structures that are not working.
 They have exposed our entire civilization to the imminent risk of total destruction by weapons of mass destruction.
-Our current political systems have placed these weapons in the hands of the kind of people who are ready and eager to use these weapons for coercive purposes—to force their will upon others.
+Our current political systems have placed these weapons in the hands of the kind of people who are ready and eager to use them for coercive purposes—to force their will upon others.
 This lecture series is about the alternative to coercion and destruction.

 The definition of freedom in these lectures depends on the definition of property.
 Property is defined as follows: Property is an individual’s life and all non-procreative derivatives of his life.
 2

 Most people think of property in terms of material possessions.
 That is a restricted and erroneous point of view on property.
-In volitional science, property is a human being’s physical existence and everything that he or she produces and exchanges, classified as primordial, primary and secondary property.
+In volitional science, property is a human being’s physical existence and everything that he or she produces and exchanges, classified as primordial, primary, and secondary property.

 Life itself is defined as primordial property.
 Therefore, it follows that no one may own any man but himself.
 Thus, this definition of property excludes slavery at the outset.